jzohrab/lute-manual/src/usage/audio.md

 ### Why isn't the player synced with the pages?

 Good question.
-There are a few reasons, none of which may satisfy you:
+There are a few reasons, none of which may satisfy you!

 * Currently, Lute lets you add an arbitrary number of bookmarks to each book audio.
 There is no simple way to differentiate between an arbitrary bookmark vs. a special bookmark indicating the start of a page.
 * I believe that audio books are vital for the beginning and intermediate phases of learning, for which the reading materials are likely going to be short.
 Syncing is not as critical here, as you will be able to find the accompanying portion of the audio track easily using simple bookmarks.

-Syncing audio to page turns is possible, and perhaps will be delivered at some point in the future if developers feel it's necessary.
+Syncing audio to page turns is possible, and perhaps will be delivered at some point in the future (if a developer really wants it!).
+Having used this feature myself, I find the current implementation completely satisfactory -- I rarely jump around to random pages in lengthy texts.

 Lute's still open source software, so we do the best we can in the time we have available to work on it!